In the news

 10 April 2014 | In the news

 At the top of the list of best-selling books – compiled by the Finnish Booksellers’ Association – in March was the first novel by Tommi Kinnunen, a teacher of Finnish language and literature from Turku.
-In Neljäntienristeys (‘The crossing of four roads’, WSOY) the narrative spans a century beginning in the late 19th century and takes place in the Finnish countryside, focusing on the lives of four people related to each other.
-Undoubtedly well-written, it continues the popular tradition of realistic novels set in the 20th-century agrarian Finland.
+In Neljäntienristeys (‘The crossing of four roads’, WSOY) the narrative spans a century beginning in the late 19th century and is set mainly in Northern Finland, focusing on the lives of four people related to each other.
+Undoubtedly well-written, it continues the popular tradition of realistic novels set in the 20th-century Finland.

 Finland is a small country with one exceptionally large newspaper, Helsingin Sanomat (read by more than 800,000 people daily).
 The annual literary prize that carries the paper’s name is awarded to a best first work, and candidates are assessed throughout the year.